rsinema/simon/README.md

-# simon-db
+# simon-login

-This deliverable demonstrates using a database service, MongoDB, to persistently save data.
+This deliverable demonstrates authenticating users and storing credentials and authentication tokens in MongoDB.